learn-co-curriculum/python-p4-intro-to-iam/README.md

 ## Learning Goals

-- Create an application that requires users to authenticate with Flask-Login.
+- Create an application that requires users to authenticate with usernames and passwords.
 - Retrieve data from cookies to allow users to access data from previous sessions.
 - Authorize users to access different sets of resources based on their